Skip to content

 International Reponse

 At the time of the genocide, there were whispered rumors of what was happening, but with the Soviets having complete control over the media, it was difficult to spread the word.
 Although they were not widespread, stories circulated internationally about the horrors that were taking place.
 One of the most grim of these was the story of cannibalism.
-As Timothy Snyder points out, there were over 2,000 people in Ukraine who were sentenced criminally for cannibalism between 1932 and 1933.
-Stories of families with smoke coming out of their chimneys indicated that these families had murdered family members and burned their ashes.9 But, as it was much easier to conceal crimes against humanity in the 1930s, many of these stories were not widely shared.
+As historian Timothy Snyder points out, there were over 2,000 people in Ukraine who were sentenced criminally for cannibalism between 1932 and 1933.
+Stories of families with smoke coming out of their chimneys indicated that these families had murdered family members and burned their ashes.
+But, as it was much easier to conceal crimes against humanity in the 1930s, many of these stories were not widely shared.

 Even those stories that did make it to the international community didn’t have the impact one would think.
 Due to economic ties with the Soviet Union, many nations ignored reports of human rights violations.
 Political bias towards the ideals of communism also played a role in placating leftists and socialists in Western Europe and the United States, who did not want to believe these stories could be true.
 Many left-leaning journalists, such as Walter Duranty, the New York Times Moscow Bureau Chief, downplayed these stories and helped to promote Soviet propaganda.